bguspl/bguspl.github.io/practical_sessions/PracticalSession03.md

   // return this List
   return *this;
 }

-Exception safety in copy assignment operatorshow_sections_edit()){?>name,"edit","action=edit§ion=20")?>Suppose the aList.copy() expression yields an exception (either because there is insufficient memory for the allocation or because Link's copy constructor throws one), the List will end up holding a pointer to a deleted Link.
+Exception safety in copy assignment operator

+Suppose the aList.copy() expression yields an exception (either because there is insufficient memory for the allocation or because Link's copy constructor throws one), the List will end up holding a pointer to a deleted Link.
 Such pointers are toxic.
 You can't safely delete them.
 You can't even safely read them.
 About the only safe thing you can do with them is spend lots of debugging energy figuring out where they came from.
 Happily, making copy assignment operator exception-safe typically renders it self-assignment-safe, too.
 In many cases, a careful ordering of statements can yield exception-safe (and self-assignment-safe) code.
 Here, for example, we just have to be careful not to delete the List pointed by head_ until l.copy() completed successfully.

 /**